scchess/Qualimap/doc/analysis.rst

 :guilabel:`Counts threshold`

     In order to **remove** the influence of **spurious reads**, a feature is considered as detected if its corresponding number of counts is **greater than this threshold**.
-By default, the theshold value is set to 5 counts, meaning that features having less than 5 counts will not be taken into account.
+By default, the threshold value is set to 5 counts, meaning that features having less than 5 counts will not be taken into account.

 :guilabel:`Compare conditions`